Light

 Symptoms

-• vines that are long but sparse — leaves spaced far apart rather than clustered
+• vines that are long but visibly sparse, with leaves spaced far apart along the stem rather than clustered close together

-• the lower portion of each vine becoming bare as older leaves drop
+• the lower portion of each vine becoming entirely bare of leaves as older growth drops off over time

-• new leaves emerging noticeably smaller than established leaves
+• new leaves emerging noticeably smaller and thinner than the established leaves further back on the same vine

 Causes

-Pothos in low light extends its vines rapidly in search of better light — a classic phototropic response.
-The internode length (distance between leaf attachment points) increases significantly as the vine allocates energy to reaching rather than to producing dense foliage.
-Each leaf produced in low light is smaller and thinner than leaves in adequate light, and the vine drops older leaves faster because it cannot support as many leaves with limited photosynthetic energy.
-The result over months is long, bare-stemmed vines with sparse leaves only near the tips.
+Golden Pothos in low light extends its vines rapidly in search of a brighter spot — a classic phototropic survival response common to climbing aroids in their native forest understory, where a seedling has to reach a tree trunk or other support before its stored seed reserves run out.
+Indoors, that same instinct shows up as a marked increase in internode length, the distance between one leaf attachment point and the next, as the vine allocates energy toward reaching rather than toward producing dense, closely spaced foliage.
+Each leaf produced under these conditions comes out smaller and thinner than a leaf grown in adequate light, and the vine sheds its older leaves faster because it cannot photosynthetically support as many of them at once.
+Over a few months this compounds into long, largely bare-stemmed vines with leaves clustered only near the growing tips.

 How to Fix It